-Of course, this is no surprise to us here at Your Friend in Reykjavik, as we’ve made it our business to showcase everything our wonderful country has to offer.
+Of course, this is no surprise to us here at Your Friend in Reykjavik!
+We’ve made it our business to showcase everything our wonderful country has to offer.

-The Golden Circle is a 300km route to three of the most popular natural attractions in Southern Iceland.
+The Golden Circle is a 300 km route to three of the most popular natural attractions in Southern Iceland.

-The Geysir Geothermal Area
+Witness an Eruption in the Geysir Geothermal Area

-The original Geysir for which the area is named is dormant, but there are other active geysers in the area.
+The original Geysir for which the area is named is now dormant, but there are other active geysers in the area.

 The Geysir Geothermal Area is believed to have come into existence around the end of the 13th century when an eruption of Mount Hekla caused strong earthquakes.

-We recommend spending an hour or so at the site to ensure you’ll see a spurt!
-If you’re feeling like being particularly decadent, why not visit the nearby Fontana Thermal Baths or The Secret Lagoon for the ultimate pampering session.
+If you want to feel particularly decadent, why not visit the nearby Fontana Thermal Baths or The Secret Lagoon for the ultimate pampering session?

 Want to learn more about our incredible natural hot springs?
 Check out our list of the best hot springs in Iceland.

 Did you know?
 The word geyser is derived from the Icelandic verb gjósa, which means “to erupt”.
-(Keep this in mind for your next trivia night!)
+Keep this in mind for your next trivia night!

-Next on our journey around Iceland’s Golden Circle is Gulfoss Waterfall, which translates to Golden Falls.
+Next on our journey around Iceland’s Golden Circle is Gulfoss Waterfall, which translates to “Golden Falls”.

-Maybe there is a pot of gold at the end of the rainbow after all!
+Maybe there is a pot of gold at the end of the rainbow, after all!

-Gulfoss Waterfall is located in Southern Iceland, about two hours away from Reykjavik.
+Gullfoss Waterfall is located in Southern Iceland, about two hours away from Reykjavik.
 But don’t let that put you off making the trip — it’s worth it!

 While many waterfalls require a hike to get close, Gulfoss is easily accessible for most visitors.
 Just beware: it can be slippery!

-If you want dramatic scenery, Gullfoss Waterfall has it in bucketloads.
+If you want dramatic scenery, Gullfoss Waterfall has it in bucket loads.
 Literally.

 Top Tip: Another one of Iceland’s famous waterfalls is Seljalandsfoss.
 Not only can you bask in the glory of this magnificent force of nature, but you can also stand behind the waterfall.

-Þingvellir National Park
+Walk Between Tectonic Plates at Þingvellir National Park

 Þingvellir National Park is a place of geographic and political importance along Iceland’s Golden Circle.

 Geographically, the park covers 190 miles and is the only place in the world where you can stand between two tectonic plates.

 It’s free to enter the park, but you have to pay to park.
 Why not avoid the parking stress and join us on one of our day trips to The Golden Circle instead?